We hand-pick all products. When you buy something, we may earn a commission.

 Well-Made Selvedge Jeans Are Adaptable

 The blue-collar look endured because denim works across styles and settings.
-From the United States and Australia to Italy and Japan, blue jeans became a cornerstone of casual dress.
+From the US and Australia to Italy and Japan, jeans became a cornerstone of casual dress.

 How to Spot Quality in Raw Selvedge Jeans

 When we talk about well-made jeans, we mean more than a high price tag.
-We’re looking for something that—if you removed the label—would still feel worth every penny.
-True quality shows in the fabric, the construction, and the intention behind the pair.
+We’re looking for something that—if you removed the label—would still feel like it’s worth every penny.
+Here’s what to look for:

 The Denim Itself

 Premium selvedge denim has a texture and irregularity that mass-market fabric lacks.
-Those tiny variations—slub, nep, uneven yarns—are what produce character and beautiful fades.
+That’s what produces that unique character and those beautiful fades.
 The more you wear and wash it, the more the fabric’s personality emerges.

 The Build

-Look closely at the sewing and hardware.
-Stitching should be straight, tight, and clean, with no loose threads.
-Stress points—the pockets, fly, and crotch—should feel reinforced and ready for years of wear.
+- Stitching – should be straight, tight, and clean, with no loose threads.
+Stress points—the pocket openings, fly, and crotch—should feel reinforced and ready for years of wear.

 The Maker’s Intention